axello/mailcowscripts/Functions.md

 Returns a list of all the mailboxes belonging to a domain.

 ## getAliases(id)
 Fetch the alias `id`.
-If left empty it fetches all the aliases.
+If left empty it fetches all the aliases on the server.

 ## getDomainAliases(mailbox)
 Fetch all the aliases for a specific mailbox.